H-Robin/KidsProgramingSites/README.md

 The human developer mainly handled direction, objectives, and adjustments, while most coding tasks were entrusted to ChatGPT.

-Features • Free and ad-free usage • Built with AI-generated code • Future plans include a vocabulary/word-list feature and more practice content based on real-life words
+Features • Free and ad-free usage • Built with AI-generated code

 Notes